cglavin50/to-do/README.md

 # to-do list project
 Creating my own personal to do list app.
 The DataBase layer is run with MongoDB (currently locally), Backend is handled through Golang, and Frontend/Presentation is handled through React JS and Flexbox CSS.
-Backend inspiration came from this [tutorial](https://www.youtube.com/watch?v=8mEC1X5yLjY).
+Backend inspiration came from this [tutorial](https://www.youtube.com/watch?v=8mEC1X5yLjY), CSS and presentation inspiration came from this [tutorial](https://www.youtube.com/watch?v=E1E08i2UJGI).

 **Structure**
 - DB is run locally on port 27071 (can be changed via a .env file in the main directory).
 This stores all the tasks.